IGNF/CartAGen/docs/algorithms/others/skeletonize.md

-# Description of the Spinalize Algorithm
+# Description of the Skeletonize Algorithm

 > - Date 20/07/2017.
 > - Author: [Guillaume Touya][1]